 Cambridge District Scout Archive

 The following is taken from the Old Cantabrigian Society and adds a layer of information concerning the foundation in 1915 not held in other records.
 Founded in 1915 in the middle of the Great War it is not surprising that the records are awry.
-It is possible that they were not formally part of the District at this time or that they date of 1919 (above) suggests a change in registration details.
+It is possible that they were not formally part of the District at this time or that they date of 1919 (below) suggests a change in registration details.

 7th CAMBRIDGE (COUNTY SCHOOL) SCOUT GROUP.
 1919 – 1950